pradeepk6/cucumber-java-testNG-saucelabs-webTestAutomation/README.md

 ##### About:
-Code sample of web test-automation with Cucumber using:
+Code sample for test-automation of website: www.computer-database.herokuapp.com/computers

+The project is built using the following:
 * Java 1.8
 * Selenium WebDriver 3.4.0
 * Cucumber 1.2.5